Titus Caesernius Statianus: Life

 His cursus honorum up to his consulate is known from the dedication to a statue set up at Cirta in the imperial province of Numidia.
 The first office Statianus held was in the decemviri stlitibus judicandis, one of the four boards that formed the vigintiviri; membership in one of these four boards was a preliminary and required first step toward a gaining entry into the Roman Senate.
 Next he was comes Augusti in Oriente, or a companion of the emperor Hadrian during his tour of the eastern provinces around the year 129.
-His service near the emperor led to his service as quaestor as a candidate of the emperor, and upon completion of this traditional Republican magistracy Statianus would be enrolled in the Senate.
+His service near the emperor led to his service as quaestor as a candidate of the emperor, a prestigious honor that his brother had enjoyed before him.
+Upon completion of this traditional Republican magistracy Statianus would be enrolled in the Senate.
 He held the Republican magistracy of plebeian tribune, which was followed by the special assignment to recruit soldiers in Transpadane Italy (missus ad dilec[tu]m juniorum a Divo Hadriano in regionem Transpadanam).
-He then returned to Rome where he held the magistracy of praetor; Géza Alföldy dates his tenure as around the year 135.
+Anthony Birley explains this assignment was to replace losses the Romans experienced in the concurrent war in Judea.
+Statianus then returned to Rome where he held the magistracy of praetor; Géza Alföldy dates his tenure as around the year 135.